 The courses in this category provide students with an understanding of individual and collective human behavior, political and social organizations, and economic forces.
 In addition, the courses expose students to the rigorous qualitative and quantitative methodologies of several social sciences.
 Students must select two courses, one course from each group listed below.

 Choose one course from the following:

-CO 106 Introduction to Mass Communication DA 110 Duin sin las of Essensation
+CO106 Introduction to Mass Communication

-- BA 110 Principles of Economics GE 101
+BA110 Principles of Economics

-- Introduction to Geography
+GE101 Introduction to Geography

-- PS 100 Introduction to Citizenship PS 101 Introduction to Government and Politics
+PS100 Introduction to Citizenship

+PS101 Introduction to Government and Politics